Game-Design-and-Programming-Template/Final-PlaygroundProject/README.md

 ### Your assignment:

+There are two parts to your assignmnent for today:

-Play a few of the games in the Examples folder.
+1. Play a few of the games in the `Examples` folder.
 Each one is playable, but none is a fully developed game.
-You are likely to find bugs or things that you would like to change.
-Make notes about the games that you play and the bugs you find and the ways you see to make them better.
+You are likely to find bugs or things that you would like to change. **Make notes about the games that you play and the bugs you find and the ways you see to make them better.**

+  Your note should include:
+  * The name of the game.
+  * A description of the issue – explain what goes wrong, or describe how  the game could be improved.
+  * Give a list of steps to reproduce the problem.

-Complete this assignment by making a screen capture (do a "Window Snip" to get the whole Unity window) of one of the example games – try to capture a view of the game that helps to explain your ideas for improving the game.
-Upload your screen capture as your submission.
+2. Complete this assignment by making a screen capture (do a "Window Snip" to get the whole Unity window) of the most significant issue you found in the example games – try to set up the game to illustrate the issue that you found.
+Upload your screen capture as your submission for this assignment.